The cabins are owned and operated by Hugh and Maureen Kuttner. They are Canadians and live in Chapleau year-round.

 A complete and valid licence to fish consists of an Outdoors Card accompanied by a valid licence tag.
 This applies to Canadian and to U.S. Citizens.

-Eight Day Conservation Tag 31.10 Canadian Dollars (smaller limits)
+Eight Day Conservation Tag 31.02 Canadian Dollars plus 13% Sales Tax (smaller limits)

-Annual Conservation Tag 52.78 Canadian Dollars (smaller limits)
+Annual Conservation Tag 51.71 Canadian Dollars plus 13% Sales Tax (smaller limits)

 Please be sure to buy your outdoor card and fishing licences tag before you reach Chapleau.
 No one in Chapleau will issue licences on a Saturday or Sunday.